-Gigi Scaria was born in Kothanalloor, a village in south Kerala, India, in 1973.
-In 1995, after receiving a Bachelor of Fine Arts degree at the College of Fine Arts, Thiruvananthapuram, Scaria moved to New Delhi where he undertook a Master of Arts at Jamia Millia Islamia.
-Moving from Kerala to New Delhi was a significant experience that in turn influenced Scaria’s creative work.
-He began to make art reflecting the impact of city life.
-He worked with mapping, abstract forms and narrative painting, later focussing on the mapping of the ‘city’ itself.
+Gigi Scaria was born in Kothanalloor, a village in southern Kerala, India, in 1973.
+In 1995, after completing a Bachelor of Fine Arts degree at the College of Fine Arts, Thiruvananthapuram, Scaria moved to New Delhi where he undertook a Master of Arts at Jamia Millia Islamia.
 In the mid-1990s, while establishing his career as a professional artist, Scaria also illustrated children’s books and taught art at an experimental school in New Delhi.

-Scaria’s first project for an American museum, Gigi Scaria: City unclaimed, was held in 2013 at the Smart Museum of Art, the University of Chicago.
-This site-specific installation comprising a large photo-based mural of an imaginary cityscape and a 12 foot high water fountain covered the central wall of the museum’s reception for 12 months.
-Scaria’s other recent solo exhibitions, Amusement park (Chemould Prescott Road, Mumbai, 2009), Difficult to imagine, easy to construct (Art Asia Miami, 2008), Site under construction (Videospace Budapest, 2008), and Triviality of everyday existence (the National Art Studio, Changdong, Republic of Korea, 2008), feature video art that includes interviews (fictional and non-fictional), documentaries and animation.
+Scaria’s first project for an American museum, Gigi Scaria: City unclaimed was held in 2013 at the Smart Museum of Art, the University of Chicago.
+A large photo-based mural of an imaginary cityscape, and a 3.6 meter high water fountain were sited in the museum’s reception for twelve months.
+Scaria’s recent solo exhibitions, Amusement park (Chemould Prescott Road, Mumbai, 2009), Difficult to imagine, easy to construct (Art Asia Miami, 2008), Site under construction (Videospace Budapest, 2008), and Triviality of everyday existence (the National Art Studio, Changdong, Republic of Korea, 2008), featured video art that included interviews (fictional and non-fictional), documentaries and animation.

-In 2011, Scaria was one of five artists (with Zarina Hashmi, Sonal Jain, Mriganka Madhukaillya and Praneet Soi) to represent India at the 54th Venice Biennale in the exhibition Everyone agrees: it’s about to explode, curated by Ranjit Hoskote.
-In Elevator from the sub-continent, an installation made for the biennale, Scaria created a simulated space representing an actual elevator that the audience was invited to step inside in order to ‘time travel’ to different locations in India.
-Inside, projected photographs and video animation on the walls of the elevator created the sensation of moving underground through multiple levels of living interiors representing different social conditions.
-Scaria’s work was also presented at the 3rd Singapore Biennale in 2011 as well as Crossroads: India escalate, the India Pavilion for the Prague Biennale 5.
+The following year Scaria was one of five artists (with Zarina Hashmi, Sonal Jain, Mriganka Madhukaillya and Praneet Soi) to represent India at the 54th Venice Biennale in the exhibition Everyone agrees: it’s about to explode, curated by Ranjit Hoskote.
+Scaria exhibited a major installation, Elevator from the sub-continent, which created a simulated space representing an actual elevator that the audience was invited to step inside in order to ‘time travel’ to different locations in India.
+In 2011 Scaria’s work was presented at the 3rd Singapore Biennale as well as in Crossroads: India escalate for the Prague Biennale.